 Although lawn seeding can be successful any time of the year, it’s important to know when to seed a lawn.
 Certain times of year do not require as much work to make it grow.
 If you seed your lawn in spring or summer, it will require a lot more water to properly germinate, and your grass seed may have to compete with weeds that flourish during this time of year.
 Ideally, seed your lawn in early fall, when there is typically more natural rainfall and the soil is still warm.

-No matter which time of year you choose to start seeding a lawn, make sure the ground stays consistently moist to allow the seed to properly germinate.
+No matter which time of year you choose to start seeding, make sure the ground stays consistently moist to allow the seed to properly germinate.
 Also, do not use any weed control product on your newly seeded lawn until you have mowed it a handful of times.
 This ensures that the grass is well established.
 With these tips and tricks, your lawn is sure to be looking great in no time!